-The role of nature in Wordsworth's and Coleridge's works also represents a significant divergence in their poetic worldviews.
+It is worth noting that nature's role in the poets' works represents a significant divergence in their poetic worldviews.
 For Wordsworth, nature is a source of comfort, wisdom, and moral guidance.
 It is portrayed as a spiritual guide capable of shaping one's character and enhancing personal growth.
 In Tintern Abbey, nature's nurturing role is emphasized as the poet reflects on how it has sustained him during difficult times.
 Nature is described as a teacher who imparts moral lessons and offers a sense of peace and connectedness to the world.
 Wordsworth's nature is infused with a benevolent, almost paternal quality that helps the individual grow in both mind and spirit.

-In contrast, Coleridge's nature in The Rime of the Ancient Mariner is far more ambivalent.
-While nature is still powerful, it is not solely benevolent or nurturing.
+Conversly, Coleridge's nature in The Rime of the Ancient Mariner is far more ambivalent.
+That is to say, while nature is still powerful, it is not solely benevolent or nurturing.
 Instead, nature becomes a force that can inspire both awe and terror.
 The Mariner's relationship with nature is one of intense struggle and guilt, where the natural world does not simply offer guidance, but imposes consequences for human actions.
 The killing of the albatross, for instance, unleashes supernatural retribution, and the sea itself becomes a site of endless suffering.
 In Coleridge's work, nature is portrayed as a mysterious force-one that can be both beautiful and terrifying, but never fully understood or controlled by human beings.